Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 Table 1 below summarizes these results in tabular form.
 It consists of an extensive review of multiple medical studies (some funded by Tactile itself), state and federal disclosures, and private pay-for-use claims databases.

-The bottom line: Multiple external, 3rd party sources—including those used by the company itself—suggest that Tactile’s lymphedema diagnoses statistics are significantly overstated.
-The real figure is likely to approximate 300,000 to 500,000 diagnosed patients per year
+The bottom line: Multiple external, 3rd party sources - including those used by the company itself - suggest that Tactile’s lymphedema diagnoses statistics are significantly overstated.
+The real figure is likely to approximate 300,000 to 500,000 diagnosed patients per year.

-TAM Part 2: Only a Fraction of Lymphedema Patients are Treated with and Eligible for Advanced PCD
+TAM Part 2: Only A Fraction Of Lymphedema Patients Are Treated With And Eligible For Advanced PCD

 PCDs (and especially advanced PCDs) are not the first line of treatment for lymphedema.
 Research suggests less than 15% of lymphedema patients are ultimately treated with advanced PCDs.

-PCDs are considered a treatment of last resort by both practitioners and payors.
+PCDs are considered a treatment of last resort by both practitioners and payers.
 For diagnosed patients, Complete Decongestive Therapy (CDT) is the universally accepted method of treatment: “Complete Decongestive Therapy (CDT) is the gold standard for lymphedema management.”
 (Lymphcare USA, link)

 Therefore, PCDs are reserved for patients for which CDT was ineffective or not practical.
-To be eligible for a basic PCD, both public and commercial payors require medical documentation demonstrating compliance to a 4+ week course of CDT that was insufficient in reducing symptoms.
+To be eligible for a basic PCD, both public and commercial payers require medical documentation demonstrating compliance to a 4+ week course of CDT that was insufficient in reducing symptoms.

 Advanced PCDs require further proof that a 1-to-3-month course of basic PCD treatment was similarly insufficient.
-Medicare and most payors do not recognize clinical differences between basic and advanced devices.
+Medicare and most payers do not recognize clinical differences between basic and advanced devices.
 Below is an excerpt from Anthem’s coverage documentation:

 The typical treatment funnel of lymphedema patient that eventually receives an advanced PCD looks something like this: